• Menu

 Vegetarian Red Miso Ramen

-This vegetarian ramen follows the shoyu style – a flavorful yet clean tasting broth seasoned with soy sauce.
+This vegetarian miso ramen follows the shoyu style – a flavorful yet clean-tasting broth seasoned with soy sauce.
 While I love the tonkotsu style ramen, it is very rich, as you would expect from boiling pork bones for 12 hours or longer.
 For a vegetarian tonkotsu style ramen, Nami presents a great recipe using soy milk to develop the richness.

 Fast Food?